Apollo vs. Highperformr: Which is Better?

 Both approaches have merit.
 Apollo's database-first method covers more ground and supports high-volume outbound.
 Highperformr's signal-first method may surface warmer leads, especially when those signals come from social behavior that traditional intent providers miss.

+ZoomInfo operates at a different level.
+Its GTM Context Graph does not just collect signals or store contacts.
 It synthesizes your CRM data, conversation transcripts, intent signals, and the industry's largest B2B database to understand the full context of each account.
 When a deal moves from Stage 3 to Stage 4, the GTM Context Graph captures why: the CFO joined the last call and asked about six-month ROI.

-That context flows into every downstream action (the follow-up email, the account prioritization, the forecast accuracy).
+That context flows into every downstream action: the follow-up email, the account prioritization, the forecast accuracy.

 Data coverage: quantity, quality, and what you can actually reach

-Apollo claims 270M+ contacts across 70M companies, verified through a 7-step process with a stated 91% email accuracy rate.
+Apollo claims 230M+ contacts across 30M companies, verified through a 7-step process with a stated 91% email accuracy rate.

 The database draws from a contributor network of over 2 million sources, with 72 million emails verified and 150 million contacts refreshed monthly.
 Apollo's data is strongest in US-based B2B companies.
 For international coverage, Apollo recommends you sign up and run a test search rather than publishing regional metrics.